[source: wikimedia] Sometimes you want to dress up, but sometimes you just want to wear your favorite pullover.

 So with that said, what are some of the variables that affect how youthful or mature something in the fashion realm seems?

-At least from my own experience, when you’re in elementary school or a college sophomore in the midst of finals, you just want to be comfortable and looking put-together wasn’t a priority.
+At least from my own experience, when you’re in elementary school or in the midst of finals, you just want to be comfortable and looking put-together isn’t a priority.

 - Stretchy fabrics, sporty footwear, and softer non-fussy outerwear are staples.

 - Hair and makeup aren’t done (at most, hair is pulled out of the way).

 - Outfits are simpler and/or thrown together without much coordination.